 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D850 and the GH5 are recent models that are part of the current product line-up of Nikon.
+The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Panasonic GH5 Manual.

 So what conclusions can be drawn?
 Is the Nikon D850 better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.